oualabadmins/lab_deploy/max-base-config_arcsight_public/README.md

-﻿# MAX Skunkworks Lab - ArcSight SIEM Base Configuration - Public (v1.0)
+﻿# Skunkworks Lab - ArcSight SIEM Base Configuration - Public (v1.0)

 **IMPORTANT**: Only deploy this template into a PUBLIC subscription.